Koohori/IBDP/nts/geo/optionD_geographical_hazards/4_future_resilience_and_adaptation.md

 Therefore, the extent to which a vulnerable population relies on whether there are prior research, monitoring, and streamlined information distribution mechanism to warn the individuals before large earthquake events.

 def:
 - adaptation - ways in which human activities/actions are altered to take into account the increasing risk of a hazard
 - resilience - ability to protect lives, livelihoods and infrastructure from destruction, and to the ability recover after a hazard occurred

+Search and Rescue:
+- mobile devices - gps, qr code, social media
+- planning
+  - priotize needs
+  - GIS (geographical information system)
+  - spatial patterns and visualization of damage and needs
+- Web based national/international information system
+  - unified data to be used and followed
+  - transparency among agencies involved in reconstruction and community
+- monitoring
+  - ict can be used to aggregate information from multiple sources to facilitate reporting
+  - see changes before and after event
+  - general public can use social media to asses and monitor reconstruction outcomes at their location

+Levels of response:
+- mitigation, preparedness, response, recovery

+short term responses:
+- emergency manage and relief
+- saving ppl so they can survive despite minimum necessities
+- search and rescue
+- burry dead bodies
+- enhance basic facilities and infrastructure to provide adequate services to victims